EReguero/joke-app/README.md

 docker-compose up --build
 ```

+If you running it in windows, its important accept shared file for create database.
-After that app and database will be running.
+After that app and database will be running in [http://localhost:3000/](http://localhost:3000/).

 ## Comments